homekung/HogeBankApplicationTest/README.md

-# HogeBankApplicationTest

-## How to run HogeBankApplicationTest
+# How to run HogeBankApplicationTest

 1. Clone this repo into your local directory
 2. Open command line and navigate to your cloned directory